Glen Of Imaal Terrier Vs Border Terrier

 Training Requirements

 Glen of Imaal Terriers and Border Terriers are both intelligent, independent breeds that require consistent training from an early age.
-Glen of Imaal Terriers are especially notorious for their stubborn streaks, while Border Terriers are known for their high prey drive.
+Glen of Imaal Terriers is especially notorious for their stubborn streaks, while Border Terriers are known for their high prey drive.

 For this reason, it is important to start training Glen of Imaal Terriers and Border Terriers as early as possible.
 Both breeds respond well to positive reinforcement techniques such as treats and praise.